joshgillies/node-modern-web-dev/README.md

 This will install the all required dependencies for your app.
 Get to know npm it's your friend.

-Some final recommended steps incolve installing a database driver for your app, the two modules required for this are listed below:
+Some final recommended steps involve installing a database driver for your app, the two modules required for this are listed below:

 - [sqlite3][3]
 - [persist][4]

+Don't forget to add the above as dependencies of your app!

 [1]: https://github.com/visionmedia/express